djradon/public-notes/t.cs.languages.java.virtual-threads.md

 - "If your application frequently performs heavy computation for very long durations, then virtual threads may be a bad fit to begin with because your system may easily become overcommitted by orders of magnitude."
 - "If you're using SQLite or RocksDB, think carefully before adopting virtual threads."
 - "We have had a quick glimpse at using virtual threads with Groovy and [[prdct.gpars]]"

+## Solutions

+- [[prdct.helidon]] is the first Java microservices framework based on virtual threads.

 ## Comparisons